friendly-bits/geoip-shell/Documentation/DETAILS.md

 - `-a`: autodetect LAN subnets or WAN interfaces (depending on whether geoip is applied to wan interfaces or to all interfaces).
 If not specified, asks during installation.
 - `-f`: specify the ip protocol family (ipv4 or ipv6).
 Defaults to both.
 - `-p [tcp|udp]:[allow|block]:[all|ports]`: specify ports geoip blocking will apply (or not apply) to, for tcp or udp.
 To specify ports for both protocols, use the `-p` option twice.
 For more details, read [NOTES.md](/Documentation/NOTES.md), sections 10-12.
+- `-s <"schedule_expression"|disable>`: specify custom cron schedule expression for the autoupdate schedule.
+Default cron schedule is "15 4 * * *" - at 4:15 [am] every day. 'disable' instead of the schedule will disable autoupdates.
 - `-n`: disable persistence (reboot cron job won't be created so after system reboot, there will be no more geoip blocking - until the autoupdate cron job kicks in).
 - `-o`: disable automatic backups of the firewall geoip rules and geoip config.
 - `-k`: skip adding the geoip 'enable' rule.
 This can be used if you want to check everything before commiting to geoip blocking.
 To enable blocking later, use the *manage script.